Registration & Tag Renewals

 Registration is valid for a period of one or two years, depending on which registration period you select, and expires at midnight on the first owner’s birthday.
 The decal sticker denotes the expiration month and year of the registration.
 Tags, or license plates, are valid for a period of ten years.
 On the tenth year of renewal, a new tag will be issued.

-Renew online with our MyEasyGov platform — receive it in the mail
+Renew online with MyEasyGov — receive it in the mail

-Renew online with our MyEasyGov platform — pick it up in person
+Renew online with MyEasyGov — pick it up in person

 Suspensions, Holds & Violations

 If you move or legally change your name, you must update your address and name on both your driver’s license or ID and vehicle title and registration within 30 days after changing your address or name.

 You can surrender your Florida license plate by mail, without having to visit us in person.
 To surrender your plate, please download, complete and submit the Surrender License Plate by Mail Form along with your plate to Orange County Tax Collector, P.O.
 Box 545100, Orlando, FL 32854.
 Remember to include your email address as notification of receipt of the surrendered plate will be made via email.

 If a person other than the owner/registrant is surrendering the license plate and decal, a photocopy of their photo identification must be provided with the Surrender License Plate by Mail form.

 New Florida residents must obtain auto insurance from a valid Florida insurance agent and register their vehicle(s), vessel(s) and mobile home(s) within 10 days of establishing residency.
 New Florida residents must also obtain a valid Florida driver’s license within 30 days of establishing residency in order to legally drive in Florida.

 You are considered a Florida resident if you have:

 - Started employment in Florida;